 Arboretum programs nurture the public’s interest in land care and living in harmony with nature.
 We offer many free walks, tours, and activities for the general public as well as paid classes, which explore restoration, native plants, and other topics in-depth.
 We also offer private guided tours for school groups, scout troops, and adult groups.

 There is a fee for classes, and advance registration is required.
-Fees will be refunded only if a class is filled or cancelled.

 Annual Learning Programs